codecurious-bln/elixir_snake/docs/tutorial/03-let-the-snake-move.md

 The fast and constantly moving snake is what makes the game challenging to play.
 Players can only "steer" the direction the snake is turning to.
 The always hungry animal is automatically moving forward all the time.

-To add this aspect to our currently static game scene, we need periodically update the graph and re-render the scene, moving the position of our snake one tile forward each time.
+To add this aspect to our currently static game scene, we need to periodically update the graph and re-render the scene, moving the position of our snake one tile forward each time.
 Being a `GenServer` process under the hood, our `Game` scene can send and receive messages from any Elixir process, including itself.
 When initializing the scene, we'll also start a periodically ticking timer that will send a message to the scene process every time the snake position should change.
-We can make use of Erlang's built in `:timer` module for that and send `:frame` message every `192` milliseconds.
+We can make use of Erlang's built in `:timer` module for that and send a `:frame` message every `192` milliseconds to our `GenServer`.

 > Coach: Explain interoperability between Elixir and Erlang.